EndPositive/VU-router/README.md

 ## Other features

 ### The emergency
-triggered by pressing `CTRL + I` on the home screen.
+Triggered by pressing `return` on the home screen.
+This is an experimental feature and is only there to trigger the emergency.
+In the real system, we would have the service go into 'emergency mode' from any state in the system.